 A building for Joan Miró’s work and contemporary art

-The building for the Fundació Joan Miró was designed by architect and town planner Josep Lluís Sert (1902-1983), who was also a close friend of Joan Miró and an exponent of avant-garde architecture in Catalonia.
+The Fundació Joan Miró building was designed by architect and city planner Josep Lluís Sert, who was a close friend of Joan Miró and an exponent of avant-garde architecture in Catalonia.

-Between 1988 and 2000 it was enlarged to provide room for new services and increase the exhibition space.
-The extension was overseen by Sert’s friend and pupil Jaume Freixa, who is currently the president of the Fundació Joan Miró.
+In 1988 and 2000 the building was enlarged to make room for new services and increase the exhibition space.
+The extensions were overseen by Sert’s friend and pupil Jaume Freixa, who is the current President of the Fundació.